-This is a must-know drink for the home bartender.
-A Perfect Margarita recipe is delicious, and after tasting it, you know why it has gone down in history as one of the best.
-Make sure to get out your tequila and try this Perfect Margarita recipe today!
+After tasting a great margarita, you know why it has gone down in history as one of the best drinks.
+Get out your tequila and try this Perfect Margarita recipe today!

 Tequila

-Some tequilas get a brown color.
-That brown color comes from being aged in oak barrels.
 Those flavors from the barrel are imparted on the alcohol.
-The longer they are stored in the barrels, the more these characteristics are taken on by the spirit.
+The longer they are stored in the barrels, the more the spirit takes on these characteristics.

 This can be great for a tequila connoisseur and tequila sipping, but it isn’t what we want for our perfect Margarita.
 We want fresh, young tequila that brings us as close to the agave plant as possible.
-Blanco Tequila is the answer to this.
-Pick yourself up a nice tequila Blanco for a perfect Margarita.

 Can you make great Margaritas with other tequilas?
 For sure.
 Just keep in mind that the bolder the oak flavor in your tequila, the more nuanced your Margarita flavors will become.
 Think of it in terms of a Margarita being a tropical poolside drink.